-- Allow them to soak and ferment at room temperature for 2 days.
+- Leave the seeds to soak at room temperature for 24 hours.

-- After soaking, add in the salt and any additional flavours (see the section above for options).
+- After soaking, add in the salt and any additional flavors (see the section above for options).

 - Using a blender or an immersion blender, grind the seeds to the desired consistency.
-Add water if more liquid is required.
+Add a bit of water if more liquid is required.
 The exact amount of liquid will depend on how finely ground the mustard is.

-- Store in a glass jar in the refrigerator.
-Allow the mustard to mellow for at least 2 weeks before using.
+- Store the finished mustard in a glass jar in the refrigerator.
+Allow the it to mellow for at least 2 weeks before using.
 It should last in the fridge for at least 6 months.

-- The mustard will become less spicy over time so leave it to ripen in the fridge until the flavour suits you.
+- The mustard will become less spicy over time so leave it to ripen in the fridge until the flavor suits you.

 - Feel free to replace the mustard seeds with an equal amount of mustard powder.
-The flavour won’t be exactly the same, but it will save you from grinding the seeds!
+The flavor won’t be exactly the same, but it will save you from grinding the seeds!

-- I recommend using cultured apple cider vinegar, which will help ferment the mustard seeds and allow for longer shelf life.
-Look for brands that contain a mother or are labelled as raw (affiliate links).
+- I recommend using cultured apple cider vinegar.
+Then the mustard seeds will ferment as they soak.
+This gives the mustard a longer shelf life.
+Look for brands that contain a mother or are labeled as raw.